harryg02/Map-of-Philosophy/README.md

 - Equivocation (switching meanings of terms)

 ### Precise Terminology
 We use precise philosophical terms rather than loaded cultural or religious language.
-For example, we refer to the "Necessary Being" rather than culturally-specific terms, focusing on logical necessity rather than traditional claims.
+For example, we refer to the "Necessary Being" rather than culturally-specific terms (Such as "God"), focusing on logical necessity rather than traditional claims.

 ## Fundamental Axioms